prometheus/docs/content/docs/operating/security.md

-It is also presumed that only trusted users have the ability to change the command line, configuration file, rule files and other aspects of the runtime enviroment of Prometheus and other components.
+It is also presumed that only trusted users have the ability to change the command line, configuration file, rule files and other aspects of the runtime environment of Prometheus and other components.

 Which targets Prometheus scrapes, how often and with what other settings is determined entirely via the configuration file.
 The administrator may